fr4iser90/PIDEA-Spark/README.md

-# 🚀 PIDEA-Spark - AI-Powered Game Development Automation
+# 🚀 PIDEA-Spark - AI-Powered Workflow Automation

 **PIDEA-Spark** is an intelligent automation system that uses AI to create, plan, and execute workflows with templates on projects through Cursor IDE integration.